ViciousSquid/RStudio/README.md

 ## Fio — Liminal World Editor & Procedural Engine

 ### Unified editor and runtime inspired by Radiant and Hammer.
-Optimised for mobile CPUs
+Optimised for low-power CPUs

 **Key Features**
 - Hit "play" instantly: no import, compile or bake step